-For positions with a checkmark in the "Resume" column, the Health Plan shall submit to DHS a current resume of each individual serving in any such position during Readiness Review.
-Resumes shall be submitted to DHS as part of the Staffing Plan, as discussed below, and with staffing change notifications, as discussed below.

-E. Professional References

-Upon request, the Health Plan shall submit to DHS three (3) professional references for an individual in QI Staffing Table.
+- For positions with a checkmark in the "Resume" column, the Health Plan shall submit to DHS a current resume of each individual serving in any such position during Readiness Review.
+Resumes shall be submitted to DHS as part of the Staffing Plan, as discussed below, and with staffing change notifications, as discussed below. - E. Professional References - Upon request, the Health Plan shall submit to DHS three (3) professional references for an individual in QI Staffing Table.
 Each professional reference shall include the first name, last name, job title, company, phone number, and email address.
 Such references shall be from the current, if any, and most recent previous employers.

-F. Staffing Change Notification

-- For positions with a checkmark in the "Change Notification" 1. column, the Health Plan shall notify DHS in writing, within seven (7) days of learning of a change in the status of such positions.
+- F. Staffing Change Notification - For positions with a checkmark in the "Change Notification" 1. column, the Health Plan shall notify DHS in writing, within seven (7) days of learning of a change in the status of such positions.
 The submission to DHS of a completed Staffing Change Notification Form with all required attachments, will serve as written notification to DHS.
 If a position remains vacant at the time the written notification is submitted to DHS, the Health Plan shall provide the name, position title, and contact information of the interim employee within the written notification.
 As soon as the vacancy is filled, the Health Plan shall provide written notification to DHS of such staffing change, including the name of the individual filling the vacancy and other related information.
-Upon DHS request, the Health Plan shall provide a written plan for filling the vacant position, including expected timelines. - The Health Plan shall follow the Staffing Change Notification Form, the Staffing Change Notification Form Instructions, and the Staffing Change Notification Form Sample, in the Health Plan Manual.
+Upon DHS request, the Health Plan shall provide a written plan for filling the vacant position, including expected timelines. - The Staffing Change Notification Form, the Staffing Change Notification Form Instructions, and the Staffing Change Notification Form Sample, are included as part of this RFP as Appendix D. - G. Job Descriptions - Upon request, the Health Plan shall submit a job description for positions listed in the QI staffing table, to DHS for review during Readiness.
+The job description shall include the function, duties, and responsibilities of the position.
+The job description shall also include the minimum education, experience, and other position qualifications required.